-From its beginning in 1894, the Yale School of Music has nurtured some of America’s most successful performers, composers, and cultural leaders.
-We extend our inﬂuence and invitation to the finest musicians worldwide, seeking students of extraordinary artistic and intellectual talent to pursue their advanced musical studies with our illustrious faculty.
-These students and faculty contribute to and benefit from the international distinction of Yale University, which not only cherishes its academic heritage but also places great value on all of the fine arts.
+From its beginning in 1894, the Yale School of Music has nurtured some of America’s most successful, celebrated, and influential performers and composers.
+Each year, we invite a relatively small number of extraordinary musicians to further refine their craft and discover their artistic voice with the guidance of a distinguished faculty.
+These students and faculty alike contribute to and benefit from the resources and international distinction of Yale University, which cherishes academic vigor and places great value on all of the fine arts.

 Yale is renowned for its libraries, art galleries, historical collections, and theatrical presentations, and for its rich concert life.
-The eleven other professional schools at the University, the Graduate School, and Yale College itself contribute to the vibrant social and educational environment.
-The city of New Haven and its surrounding towns offer an abundance of cultural and recreational opportunities through their historical villages, diverse neighborhoods, charming shops, fine restaurants, beaches, and orchards.
-While Yale has virtually inexhaustible cultural resources, its close proximity to New York and Boston broadens the possibilities for an enhanced student experience.
+The twelve other professional schools at the University, the Graduate School, and Yale College itself contribute to a vibrant intellectual and social environment.
+While the University’s resources are vast and impressive, the city of New Haven and its proximity to New York and Boston offer Yale students, faculty, and staff countless cultural and recreational opportunities.

-On behalf of the faculty and staff of the Yale School of Music, I wish you much success in your time here and in your musical pursuits.
+On behalf of the faculty and staff of the Yale School of Music, I wish you much success in your time here and in all of your musical pursuits.

 - Professor of Piano